Welcome to consider.ly! 🎉

 An “insight” is – just as a note – a document that you can fill and structure to your needs.
 One special element within this document is a reference (basically a backlink) to a selected part of a note (so that you can link to your raw data and trace your conclusions to the raw facts).

-- Here you can select an existing insight or create a new one (within the project of your choice).
+- Click on the desired insight or create a new insight (within the project of your choice).

 ↳ Learn more about creating, publishing, and presenting insights in our full insights article.